OpenSmock/Molecule/documentation/Create a Component.md

 We must use the Molecule Component interface `MolComponentImpl`, which is a Trait, to the existing Class.
 Any class that implements this interface is usable as a Molecule component.
 Then, we assign the type Component to the class as a standard Molecule Component.

-# Create the component implementation for contract 1
+## Create the component implementation for contract 1

 TODO

-# Create the component implementation for contract 2
+## Create the component implementation for contract 2

 TODO

-## PARTIE DYNAMIQUE : Execution ##
+# DYNAMIC PART: Execution

-# Starting a Component
+## Starting a Component
 Components are started using the `MolComponentImpl class>>start` instruction, with the complete syntax being `[componentName] start`.
 Similarly, they're stopped by `[componentName] stop`.
 Components are created with the `default` name when the `start` instruction is used.